 Try to be objective and let the customer make up their own minds about whether to buy the product or not.
 Give them good information in a well written hub and you will probably make the sale.

 Also, make the "buy now" pitch down lower in the page after you have convinced the reader to buy.

-8. Using Grouping and the New Bios
+8. Using the New Bios and Niche Sites

 The new biography blurbs will help your readers identify your expertise in any area.
 You can now have a general biography and a specialized biography or two or three.
 If you are an expert in dinosaurs as well as an expert in hunting, you can present your credentials for each on the correct hub.

 We used to use external links for verification and references.
 But when you think of it, you don't really want to send your readers off to another page right in the middle of reading your page.